Chief Makgoba: 1895 War between Chief Makgoba and the ZAR administration

 On June 3, 1895, the ZAR administration launched a full-scale war against Chief Makgoba and other local chiefs after many years of resistance.
 Chief Makgoba had already earned the titled of "The Lion of the Soutpansberg" for his guerilla warfare strategies and tactics against an invading population of White Trekboers.
 Other chiefs such as Chief Malebogo had already surrendered.
 The war came to end after the ZAR administration connived with Swazi sellouts who managed to arrest one of Chief Makgoba's family members.
 At the time Chief Makgoba was at large in an undisclosed location while launching attacks on white farms and the commandos.
 The arrested family member gave in to torture by Swazi sellouts and revealed Chief Makgoba's location.
 He was later captured and beheaded by Swazi assassins' on behalf of the ZAR commandos.
 His followers say he committed suicide to avoid capture.
 However, it is alleged that the assassins took the head, and gave it to the ZAR government in the Transvaal as proof.
 Subsequently, the chief's head is alleged to have been concealed from the Makgoba family for many years.
 It is not clear where the chief was buried.

+After the death of King Makgoba, some of his family members changed their surname from Makgoba to Magoele due to fears that his capturers will come after them.
+Magoele was a well known fountain in the area now called Ga-Mailula around Mamabolo.
+They adopted Magoele as their family name because the fountain Magoele was a source of water which was the community's source of life.

 In 2011, Chief Makgoba's great-grandson Kgoshi Mokopa Makgoba led a campaign to locate the remains of the head of Chief Makgoba.